 The beneficiaries who are entitled to those assets have the choice to keep, rent, or sell the property.
 The choice that most beneficiaries make is to list the house with a Realtor and sell it on the Multiple Listing Service (MLS).

-REO properties, also known as Real Estate Owned or bank-owned properties, are homes that are reclaimed by a bank or mortgage lender.
-Instead of holding foreclosed homes, banks and mortgage lenders prefer to sell these properties as soon as possible.
+Real-estate-owned homes, also known as REO or bank-owned properties are homes that are reclaimed by a bank or mortgage lender.
+Instead of holding the property, banks and mortgage lenders prefer to sell the property to get it off their hands.

 Keeping a large list of real estate inventory results in losses for both banks and mortgage lenders because inventory goes hand in hand with no profits generated.
 This means they would rather sell these distressed properties and get them off of their balance sheets.